 Each Christian has individual responsibilities.
-Each person must believe, make decisions about how to live and decide what to believe.
+Each person must decide what to believe and make decisions about how to live.
 But the New Testament is clear that we are not merely individuals—we are part of a body.
 The church is optional in the same sense that responsibility is optional—God lets us choose what to do, but that does not mean that all choices are equally helpful for us, or that all are equally within God’s desire.

 Christians need sound teaching in the truths of the faith.
-God knows that we grow at different speeds and have strengths in different areas.
-He knows, because he is the one who gives us those strengths in the first place, and he does not give the same gifts to everyone (1 Corinthians 12).
+We grow at different speeds and have strengths in different areas.
+God does not give the same gifts to everyone (1 Corinthians 12).
 Rather, he distributes them so that we will work together for the common good, helping each other, rather than each going off and doing our own thing (verse 7).

-So God puts teachers into the church—people who are able to help others learn.
-Now, I admit that as a human organization we do not always select the most gifted people, and I admit that the teachers sometimes make mistakes.
-But this does not invalidate the clear witness of the New Testament that God’s church does have teachers, that this is a role that we should expect to see in communities of believers.
+God puts teachers into the church—people who are able to help others learn.
+As a human organization, we do not always select the most gifted people, and teachers sometimes make mistakes.
+But this does not invalidate the clear witness of the New Testament that God’s church has teachers, that this is a role that we should expect to see in communities of believers.

-Although we do not have a specific office named “teacher,” we do expect teachers to exist within the church, and we expect our pastors to be able to teach (1 Timothy 3:2; 2 Timothy 2:2).
+Although GCI does not have a specific office named “teacher,” we do expect teachers to exist within the church, and we expect our pastors to be able to teach (1 Timothy 3:2; 2 Timothy 2:2).
 In Ephesians 4:11, Paul groups pastors and teachers together, structuring them grammatically as if this role were a dual responsibility, to shepherd and to teach.

 The New Testament does not prescribe any particular hierarchy for the church.
 The Jerusalem church had apostles and elders.
 The church in Antioch had prophets and teachers (Acts 15:1; 13:1).
 Some New Testament passages call the leaders elders; others call them overseers or bishops; some just call them leaders (Acts 14:23; Titus 1:6-7; Philippians 1:1; 1 Timothy 3:2; Hebrews 13:17).
-These seem to be different words for the same role.
+These seem to be different words for overlapping roles.

-The New Testament does not describe an elaborate hierarchy of apostles over prophets over evangelists over pastors over elders over deacons over lay members.
-The word "over" may not be the best to use, anyway, for all of these are service roles, designed to help the church.
+The New Testament does not describe a hierarchy of apostles over prophets over evangelists over pastors over elders over deacons over lay members.
+“Over” may not be the best word to use, anyway, for all of these are service roles, designed to help the church.
 But the New Testament does tell people to obey the leaders in the church, to cooperate with their leadership (Hebrews 13:17).
 Blind obedience is not appropriate, nor is consistent skepticism or resistance.

 Paul describes a simple hierarchy when he tells Timothy to appoint elders in churches.
 As apostle, church planter and mentor, Paul had authority over Timothy, and Timothy had authority to decide who would be elders and deacons.
 But this is a description of Ephesus, not a prescription for all future organization of the church.
 We do not see any attempt to tie every church to Jerusalem, or to Antioch, or to Rome.
 That would not have been practical in the first century, anyway.

-So what can we say for the church today?
-We can say that God does expect the church to have leaders, but he does not specify what those leaders are to be called or how they are to be structured.
+What can we say for the church today?
+We can say that God expects the church to have leaders, but he does not specify what those leaders are to be called or how they are to be structured.
 He has left those details to be worked out in the changing circumstances that the church will find itself in.
-We should have leaders in local churches, but it does not matter so much what they are called: Pastor Pierce, Elder Ed, Minister Matson or Servant Sam might be equally acceptable.
+We should have leaders in local churches, but it does not matter so much what they are called: Pastor Jones, Elder Kim, Minister Lawson or Servant Chris might be equally acceptable.